-If you lease space for your dance studio or store, there are many reasons you might want to terminate your lease before the end of its term.
-Hopefully, they’re positive ones, not that your company is unsuccessful.
-Perhaps your dancewear business has boomed, and you have an opportunity to move to a better space, with more room for storing inventory and setting up attractive sales floor displays and a pointe shoe fitting area.
-Maybe your store’s online sales are growing and you don’t need the same size (or type) of brick-and-mortar space on a main thoroughfare.
+If you lease space for your dance studio or store, there are plenty of scenarios that might trigger a decision to terminate your lease before the end of its term.
+In uncertain economic times, such as the disruptions caused by COVID-19, you may be looking for ways to cut costs.
+In sunnier times, you may want to grab the opportunity to move your dancewear store to a better space with more room for inventory and setting up attractive sales floor displays and a pointe shoe fitting area.
+On the other hand, maybe your store’s online sales are taking off and you don’t need the same size (or type) of brick-and-mortar space on a main thoroughfare.
 Or what if your dance studio’s location isn’t well-situated—you took it despite limited parking and a long walk to public transportation—but now just the right place for you has opened up?

 Face the issue.